dshieble/dshieble.github.io/_posts/2016-09-14-parallel-progress-bar.md

 </script>

-In this post.
-I'm also going to share a super easy-to-use method that you can use to turn any list comprehension into a high performance parallel job with a progress bar.
+In this post I'm going to share a simple method that will turn any list comprehension into a high performance parallel job with a progress bar.

 ### tqdm

 If you are a python programmer who hasn't worked with tqdm before, I'm about to change your life.
-With just 6 additional characters of code, tqdm adds a helpful and non-obstrusive progress bar to any python iterator.
-Try this code:
+With just 6 characters, tqdm adds a helpful and non-obstrusive progress bar to any python iterator.
+Try this:

 ```python
 	from tqdm import tqdm